Jaimeloeuf/Promist/server/Admin_service/README.md

 # README for Admin service

+The admin service will provide services that are only accessible by admins.
+All the routes are secured with JWT verifications.
+Admins must sign in first using the Auth Service to obtain a JWT and a refresh token, before accessing admin service routes.

+There will be a database to store data for data-analytics and diagnostics services that the admin can access

 ## Features to implement

 Emergency feature to off all online services.
 Stopping all sync actions, but allowing native apps to still continue working without sync features.